nonomal/loggifly/docs/guide/config_sections/containers.md

       - regex: \btimeout\b.*  # This regex will be ignored for this container
     keywords:
       - error
-      - regex: error\b.*
+      - regex: download.*failed"
         # Exclude keywords for a specific keyword or regex pattern
         excluded_keywords:
-          - uncritical  # Log lines with 'error\b.*' and 'uncritical' will be ignored
+          - uncritical  # Log lines with 'download.*failed" ' and 'uncritical' will be ignored
 ```

 ## Keyword Groups